 We seek to establish partnerships with community members to create an inclusive student-centered environment that fosters respect for each person.
 Working together is one of the most effective ways to identify solutions for change.
 Campus programs throughout the year will invite us to learn from our individual and collective experiences.
 Please take advantage of the many opportunities to create a memorable student experience at New England College.

-We hope that you will visit our office located in the Simon Center.
-Remember, you belong here!
+We hope that you will visit our office located in the Simon Center on the 5th floor!